 Research, Evaluation and Learning:

 - Refine and lead BOMA’s program research and learning strategy.

-- Oversee and mentor Kenya-based Monitoring & Evaluation Manager.
+- Work closely with the Kenya-based Monitoring & Evaluation Manager.

 - Provide strategic and technical guidance to the Kenya-based M&E Unit, reviewing and analyzing M&E activities and outputs, troubleshooting and advising on course corrections as needed.